Chuck Dressen

 Charles Walter Dressen (pronounced: DREE-sen) (September 20, 1894 – August 10, 1966) was an American third baseman, manager and coach in professional baseball during a career lasting almost fifty years.
 He is best known as the manager of the Brooklyn Dodgers from 1951 to 1953, where he won two National League pennants.
-Indeed, Dressen's "schooling" of a young baseball writer is one of the most colorful themes in Roger Kahn's classic 1972 memoir, The Boys of Summer.
 He threw and batted right-handed and was listed at 5 ft 5 in tall and 145 lb during his days as an active player.

 NFL quarterback and MLB third baseman

 Born in Decatur, Illinois, Dressen was a veteran baseball man when he took the reins in Brooklyn after the season.
 He began his professional career with the Moline Plowboys of the Class B Three-I League in 1919.
 Despite his small stature, Dressen also played professional football during his apprenticeship as a minor league baseball player.
 He was a quarterback for the Decatur Staleys (a forerunner of the Chicago Bears) in 1919–1920 and the Racine Legion of the National Football League in 1922–1923.

 After he turned to baseball full-time in 1924, Dressen batted .346 in the top-level American Association, paving the way for his 646-game Major League Baseball playing career.
 Dressen played for the Cincinnati Reds from 1925 to 1931, and was the club's starting third baseman from 1926 to 1929.
 He also was a late-season member of the New York Giants.
 All told, he batted .272 with 603 hits in the majors.

 Dressen's first opportunity to manage came in 1932 as the playing skipper of the Nashville Vols of the Southern Association.
 He interrupted that assignment late in 1933 to fill in as a third baseman for the Giants during the pennant drive when regular Johnny Vergez was forced out of the lineup because of appendicitis.
 Dressen started a dozen September games, batting .222.

 Although he didn't play during the 1933 World Series, he helped the Giants win Game 4.
 With New York leading the game by a single run in the bottom of the 11th inning, the opposition Washington Senators loaded the bases with one out, and sent up rookie pinch hitter Cliff Bolton.
 On his own initiative, Dressen called time, ran from the dugout, and told Giants' first baseman and player-manager Bill Terry how to pitch and defend Bolton, against whom Dressen had managed in the Southern Association.
 Bolton promptly bounced into a double play and the Giants won to take a three-games-to-one lead in the Series, which they ultimately won in five games.
 The incident stamped Dressen as a potential major league manager.